-The Company obtained a €6.75 million loan from a bank syndicate formed with Crédit Industriel et Commercial (CIC), BNP Paribas and Bpifrance, in the form of a state-guaranteed loan (Prêt Garanti par l'État) (the "PGE").
+The Company obtained in 2020 a €6.75 million loan from a bank syndicate formed with Crédit Industriel et Commercial (CIC), BNP Paribas and Bpifrance, in the form of a state-guaranteed loan (Prêt Garanti par l'État) (the "PGE").

 Initiated by the French Government to support companies during the Covid-19 crisis, the PGE is a bank loan with a fixed interest rate ranging from 0.25% and 1.75% for the first 12 months.
 After an initial interest-only term of one year, the loan can be amortized over up to five years at the option of the Company.
 The French government guarantees 90% of the borrowed amount.
+The Group has signed in June 2021 amendments to the initial agreements, including an amortization period of three years; until mid-2024, as well as effective interest rates ranging from 1.01% to 2.25%.